CodeChix-OpenSource/OFconnect/README.md

 2. dev-onf-driver - dev branch for forking and pull requests by contributors

 Suggested workflow for contributors:
-1. Fork the dev-onf-driver branch from your github account. dev-onf-driver will now become your 'upstream'
+1. Fork the repo from your github account.
-   The 'origin' will be your independent copy of this branch, in your account
+   You will have forked both the master and the dev-onf-driver branches.

+2. Clone your local repo from your github account to your local unix/linux dev environment
+Git commands to achieve this:
+a.  git clone https://github.com/<your github user id>/CC-ONF-driver.git
+b.  git checkout -b dev-onf-driver origin/dev-onf-driver Branch dev-onf-driver set up to track remote branch dev-onf-driver from origin.
+Switched to a new branch 'dev-onf-driver'

+   Note: our working branch is dev-onf-driver.
+So any further branching MUST
+         be done off of dev-onf-driver branch and merged back eventually.

-2. Clone the origin from your github account to your local unix/linux dev environment You can branch it all you like - this will not impact upstream.
+   You can now branch it all you like - this will not impact upstream.
-   Code, commit, push to your branch/origin until ready to merge with upstream.
+   Code, commit, push to your repo until ready to merge with upstream.
+   Again, as a final step, merge with your dev-onf-driver branch BEFORE pull request.

 3. Initiate a 'pull request' via github online account for
    a.
 Initiating code review